w3f/Grants-Program/applications/inkjet.md

 - [https://arxiv.org/abs/2309.09826](https://arxiv.org/abs/2309.09826)

 This publication fine-tunes a GPT-J model on 2 million smart contracts, and tests if performance increases on writing code without security issues.
 While their methodology involved directly fine-tuning the model and updating the weights, and ours focuses on adding context through retrieval, the underlying concept of providing learning examples to improve performance remains similar.
 After the original fine-tuning, they find that insecure code was an issue in up to 70% of generations.
 After additional fine-tuning on vulnerable examples with vulnerability-constrained decoding, they were able to avoid insecure code generation up to 67% of the time.

-We have taken these findings into consideration, and will implement labeled vulnerable examples in our dataset.
-This allows our system to identify vulnerabilities if present in the user's smart contract, and also avoid generation of them in code responses.
+We have taken these findings into consideration, and will ensure that the contracts in our dataset are functional.
+CoinFabrik Scout will be utilized to mitigate vulnerabilities.
+Use of this tool prevents the need for cross-contamination of our functional smart contracts with vulnerable ones in the vectorstore, the separation of which would have required heavy manual code annotations and metadata tagging.

 In terms of related work, we have [ongoing work](https://github.com/yu-jeffy/audit.me) studying the efficacy of vulnerability testing through RAG integrated LLMs on Ethereum Solidity smart contracts.
 In this study, we built a LangChain RAG-LLM pipeline, and created a vectorstore of 830 vulnerable Solidity smart contracts for retrieval.
 Results were promising, showing a 1.5x increased efficacy compared to [current literature](https://arxiv.org/abs/2306.12338).
 Using this as a proof of concept of RAG-LLM with smart contract data, we look to rebuild the pipeline towards the use case of authoring ink! smart contracts.
 We will construct a new pipeline from scratch, utilize LlamaIndex alongside LangChain, change the data processing and embedding methodology, and implement a much broader ink! smart contract dataset.